gobeyondidentity/developer-docs/docs/workflows/api-token.md

 Using the authorization code flow is a two part process.
 First an authorization grant code must be obtained.
 This code is recieved through your callback specified in the `redirect_uri`.
 When extracting the code, your `state` and PKCE should be validated.
 Second you must use the grant code to create an access token.

-Use the following curl examples below to optain an authorization code and then create a token with that code.
-Note the following example uses PKCE, but using the `plain` `code_challenge_method` might be easier to get started as using PKCE requires storing the hash of the value passed as `code_challenge` so it can be passed to the token endpoint later.
+Use the following curl examples below to obtain an authorization code and then create a token with that code.
+Note the following example uses `S256`, but using the `plain` `code_challenge_method` might be easier to get started as using PKCE requires storing the hash of the value passed as `code_challenge` so it can be passed to the token endpoint later.

 1. Authenticate to obtain an authorization code: